 What it does:

-Gives the users the ability to see their trends as far as visibility, ranking grids, and other performance insights are concerned.
+Gives users the ability to see their trends in visibility, ranking grids, and other performance insights.

 Why it matters:

-With this cooperation, you will know which directories and local listings are actually bringing you the traffic that you want.
+With this cooperation, you will know which directories and local listings are actually driving the traffic you want.

 What it does: